Fermion quadrature bases for Wigner functionals: Grassmann star products

-The way Grassmann Wigner functionals are combined to represent the products of operators leads to the definition of the {\em Grassmann star-product} or Grassmann Moyal product. \begin{widetext} The Wigner functional for the product of two operators, each of which is expressed as a Weyl transformation of a Wigner function, gives
+The Wigner functional for the product of two operators, each of which is expressed with the aid of (\ref{weyl2}) as a Weyl transformation of a Wigner functional, can be represented by a Grassmann functional integral.
+It represents that {\em Grassmann star product}, given by